 Revolut Australia is authorised by ASIC (Australian Securities & Investments Commission) and holds an Australian Financial Services Licence.
 It is also regulated by AUSTRAC (Australian Transaction Reports and Analysis Centre).
 Revolut verifies the identity of all clients as an anti-corruption and anti-fraud measure and has a high-tech fraud monitoring and detection system.

 Who Revolut is for

-Revolut, as its name implies, is clearly aimed at a younger, tech-savvy market, willing to embrace the fintech revolution and completely change the way they do their banking.
-It provides far more services than just money transfers, so it's really a wide-ranging financial services app with multi-currency features.
+Revolut, as its name implies, is aimed at a younger, tech-savvy market willing to embrace the fintech revolution and completely change how they do their banking.
+Moreover, it provides far more services than just money transfers, so it's a wide-ranging financial services app with multi-currency features.

 However, you might want to start with money transfers, given the favourable exchange rate policy and potential absence of transfer fees, and gradually explore all the other available features, such as spending overseas in multiple currencies with no added fee (unlike most credit cards).
-The Premium and Metal accounts have even more features, similar to those found on premium credit cards.
+In addition, the Premium and Metal accounts have even more features than those on premium credit cards.

 Pros and cons

 - No transaction fees for money transfers unless you have a Standard account and exceed the $9,000 monthly foreign exchange limit.

 - Interbank currency exchange rate used, with no profit margin for Revolut, in most currencies for weekday transfers.